-- In order to generalize well, it is crucial that your training data be representative of the new cases you want to generalize to - To build a system to recognize funk music videos.
-One way to build your training set is to search for "funk music" on YouTube and use the resulting videos.
-But this assumes that YouTube's search engine returns a set of videos that are representative of all the funk music videos on - It is crucial to use a training set that is representative of the cases you want to generalize to.
+- In order to generalize well, it is crucial that your training data be representative of the new cases you want to generalize to - To build a system to recognize pop music videos.
+One way to build your training set is to search for "pop music" on YouTube and use the resulting videos.
+But this assumes that YouTube's search engine returns a set of videos that are representative of all the pop music videos on - It is crucial to use a training set that is representative of the cases you want to generalize to.
 This is often harder than it sounds: if the sample is too small, you will have sampling noise (i.e., nonrepresentative data as a result of chance), but even very large samples can be nonrepresentative if the sampling method is flawed.
 This is called sampling bias

-Beware of non-representative data
+Constructing a dataset - Beware of non-representative data

-- Models can only make sense of inputs that are similar to what they've seen before.
-As such, it's critical that the data used for training should be representative of the production data. - Suppose you're developing an app where users can take pictures of a plate of food to find out the name of the dish.
+- Models can only make sense of inputs that are similar to what they've seen before - Suppose you're developing an app where users can take pictures of a plate of food to find out the name of the dish.
 You train a model using pictures from an image-sharing social network that's popular with foodies - Come deployment time, feedback from angry users starts rolling in: your app gets the answer wrong 8 times out of 10.
 What's going on?
 Your accuracy on the test set was well over 90%!
 A quick look at user-uploaded data reveals that mobile picture uploads of random dishes from random restaurants taken with random smartphones look nothing like the professional-quality pictures you trained the model on: your training data wasn't representative of the production data!

-Beware of non-representative data
+Constructing a dataset - Beware of non-representative data

 - If possible, collect data directly from the environment where your model will be used.
-A movie review sentiment classification model should be used on new IMDB reviews, not on Yelp restaurant reviews, nor on Twitter status updates - If you want to rate the sentiment of a tweet, start by collecting and annotating actual tweets from a similar set of users as those you're expecting in production - If it's not possible to train on production data, then make sure you fully understand how your training and production data differ, and that you are actively correcting for these differences
+A movie review sentiment classification model should be used on new IMDB reviews, not on STEAM reviews, nor on Twitter - If you want to rate the sentiment of a tweet, start by collecting and annotating actual tweets from a similar set of users as those you're expecting in production differences

+If it's not possible to train on production data, then make sure you fully understand how your training and production data differ, and that you are actively correcting for these

-Beware of non-representative data - concept drift
+Constructing a dataset - Beware of non-representative data (concept drift)

 - A related phenomenon you should be aware of is concept drift.
 You'll encounter concept drift in almost all real-world problems, especially those that deal with user generated data.
 Concept drift occurs when the properties of the production data change over time, causing model accuracy to gradually decay - A music recommendation engine trained in the year 2013 may not be very effective today.
-Likewise, the IMDB dataset you worked with was collected in 2011, and a model trained on it would likely not perform as well on reviews from 2020 compared to reviews from 2012, as vocabulary, expressions, and movie genres evolve over time - Concept drift is particularly acute in adversarial contexts like credit card fraud detection, where fraud patterns change practically every day.
+Likewise, the IMDB dataset you worked with was collected in 2011, and a model trained on it would likely not perform as well on reviews from 2023 compared to reviews from 2012, as vocabulary, expressions, and movie genres evolve over time - Concept drift is particularly acute in adversarial contexts like credit card fraud detection, where fraud patterns change practically every day.
 Dealing with fast concept drift requires constant data collection, annotation, and model retraining